The test code displays the state of each IR detector: 1 = no infrared reflection detected, 0 = yes, infrared reflected from an object is detected.

 - Save the program to EEPROM.

 Now you can disconnect the robot from the computer and walk around your workspace.
 Try pointing your robot at different light sources.
-If you hear the beeping alarm, you know that a 38 kHz infrared signal has been detected.
+If you hear the beeping alarm, you know that a 38 kHz infrared signal is detected.
 The ballast on some styles of fluorescent tube lighting is notorious for causing this kind of IR interference.